100% Free Consultation (469) 208-5535

 Depending on the severity of injury, the symptoms of a traumatic brain injury may include:

-• Mild: Sensitivity to light, noises, memory loss, depression, and issues with attention.
+• Mild: Sensitivity to light, noises, memory loss, depression, and attention issues.

 • Moderate: Difficulty with motor skills and issues with cognitive abilities.